 Come work at a place where you have a direct impact on the quality of life for Kent residents, business owners and visitors alike!

-**Please note that, in addition to completing the application, you must attach your cover letter and resume for your application to be considered complete.
-Uploading your resume to complete portions of the application does not automatically attach it to your application.
-You must attach the cover letter and resume as a separate step in the process, along with any other documents you want to submit.
-Incomplete applications may not be considered for this position.
-If you have technical difficulties or if you have questions about completing your application, please contact our office at (253) 856-5270 from Monday through Friday between 8 a.m. and 5 p.m. and we will do our best to assist you.**
+**A cover letter and resume are required with your online application in order for your application to be considered complete.
+Uploading your resume to auto-fill portions of the application does not automatically attach it to your application.
+Incomplete applications will not be considered for this position.
+Please note that you cannot attach documents to your application after it has been submitted.
+If you have any questions or concerns regarding your online application, please call our office at (253) 856-5270 and we will do our best to assist you.**

 ESSENTIAL DUTIES AND RESPONSIBILITIES: